core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * Aligned handling of multiple responses with draft-ietf-core-groupcomm-bis.

 * Revised HTTP Reply-From header field to be a Structured Header Field.

+* Revised HTTP Group-ETag header field to be a Structured Header Field.

 * Clarifications and editorial improvements.